alisadiq91/financeTracker/README.md

 4. Register – underneath the form, the user is shown where to Register in case they do not have an account already.

-5. Once the user has successfully logged in, a flash message is show to welcome the user by name and they are taken to their profile page.
+5. Once the user has successfully logged in, a flash message is shown to welcome the user by name and they are taken to their profile page.

 6. If a user is already logged in and tries to visit this page by editing the URL.
 They are met with this message: